scipion-em/scipion-em-mainmast/README.rst

 =============================
-Pymol plugin for Scipion
+Mainmast plugin for Scipion
 =============================

-Pymol provides several tools to analyze atomic structures and electron density maps.
+MAINMAST is a de novo modeling protocol to build an entire protein 3D model directly from near-atomic resolution EM map.

 =====
 Setup